Hibye4512/custom-calendar/README.md

    - Place `secure-config/` outside `public_html` if possible.
 If not, keep it in `public_html/.config/` and block access via `.htaccess`.

 5. **Point the frontend**
-   - Update your React app to call `https://yourdomain.com/api/availability.php` and `/api/book.php`.
+   - Update your React app to call `https://yourdomain.com/custom-calendar/api/availability.php` and `/custom-calendar/api/book.php`.

 ### Important notes

-- Never commit `secure-config/config.php` or the JSON key.
+- Never commit `secure-config/config.php` or your API key.
-- If Hostinger doesn’t let you place files outside `public_html`, ensure you block direct HTTP access with `.htaccess`.
+- If Hostinger doesn't let you place files outside `public_html`, ensure you block direct HTTP access with `.htaccess`.
-- The default slot builder generates 30-minute slots; tweak the logic in `availability.php` as needed.
+- The backend automatically fetches your event type ID from Cal.com using the slug you provide.